 “Andrew Drummond is probably one of the most honorable man I’ve ever met in my life always willing to go that extra bit just to help someone in need.
 Without his help I believe me and my family would never have got out of the Philippines.

-“For all that has happened I thank Andrew Drummond for his tenacity, single mindedness in his attempts for justice and constant digging to get to the truth.
+“For all that has happened I thank Andrew Drummond for his tenacity and single mindedness in his attempts for justice and constant digging to get to the truth.
 Drummond was so concerned about the injustice in my case that he put his life on the line.” – Kevin Quill

-The case of Kevin Quill was a particularly nasty one because it involved setting up an innocent man on drugs charges and then systematically depriving him of his wealth while he was in prison.
+The case of Kevin Quill was a particularly nasty one because as often happens in Thailand it involved setting up an innocent man on drugs charges and then systematically depriving him of his wealth while he was in prison.

-Quill, a rich businessmen in Leeds, who fancied the Thai life-style, had been persuaded by two very dubious Scotsmen with a past to invest in businesses in ‘Boyz Town’ in the gay area of Pattaya.
+Quill, formerly a wealthy businessmen in Leeds, who was attracted to living in Thailand, had been persuaded by two Scotsmen with dubious pasts to invest in businesses in ‘Boyz Town’ in the gay area of Pattaya.

 It was a 50/50 deal, but he was the only person to put cash in and very shortly he began asking when the Scotsmen would stump up themselves.
-In fact he was being set up for a fall and it is amazing that he is free today to tell the story.
+In fact he was being set up for a fall and it is due to his own grit that he is free today to tell the story.